Hard Times and Nursery Rhymes

 Hard Times and Nursery Rhymes is the seventh studio album by American punk rock band Social Distortion, released on January 18, 2011.
 It is the band's first album recorded with bassist Brent Harding, their first album of new material since 2004's Sex, Love and Rock 'n' Roll, and their first release on Epitaph Records.
 Work on the album began in 2006 and it was originally forecast for a 2007 release, but was pushed back several times while the band continued touring and writing new material.
 After four years of writing, Social Distortion recorded the album from February to July 2010 at Ocean Studios in Burbank, California.
 Drummer Atom Willard left the group during the recording sessions in favor of his other band, Angels & Airwaves.
 He was temporarily replaced by Scott Reeder before David Hidalgo, Jr. joined as the band's new permanent drummer.
 Despite being listed as a band member on the album, Hidalgo did not actually play on it; instead, the band hired session musician Josh Freese to record the drum tracks.

+Although Social Distortion continued to be active in the years following its release, Hard Times and Nursery Rhymes was the band's last studio album for more than a decade; the band did not release another album, Born to Kill, until 2026.